Positioning Technology in Working Life

 - Even if the positioning system rarely contains data that can be directly linked to the individual – for example, a person's name – there are often duty rosters or other ways of linking the vehicles in the system to particular individuals.
 An indirect link of this kind is enough for the Personal Data Act to apply.

 - There are EU regulations for drivers' hours and rest periods as well as regulations on tachographs for hauliers.
-The Swedish Data Inspection Board does not in principle see any obstacle in the Personal Data Act to employers using positioning technology in order to meet the requirements of this legislation.
+The Data Protection Authority does not in principle see any obstacle in the Personal Data Act to employers using positioning technology in order to meet the requirements of this legislation.

 Clarify who the controller of personal data is